UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 ## IMPLEMENTATION

-Voters should query for the price of KP3R/USD at the price request timestamp on OKEx and Binance.
+Voters should query for the price of KP3R/USD at the price request timestamp on OKEx, Binance, and SushiSwap.
 Recommended endpoints are provided in the markets and data sources section.

 1. When using Cryptowatch, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
 2. Voters should query the KP3R/ETH Price from Sushiswap (using subgraph) using 15-minute TWAP
 3. Voters should then query the ETH/USD price as per UMIP-6
 4. Multiply the KP3R/ETH price by the ETH/USD price and round to 6 decimals to get the KP3R/USD price.
 5. The median of the numbers from steps 1 and 4 should be taken
-6. (for USD/KP3R) Take the inverse of the result of step 5 (1/ KP3R/USD) to get the USD/KP3R price, and round to 6 decimals.
+6. (for USD/KP3R) Take the inverse of the result of step 5 (1/ KP3R/USD), before rounding, to get the USD/KP3R price, and round to 6 decimals.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

+## SECURITY CONSIDERATIONS

+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

+KP3R has a circulating supply of 231,573 KP3R coins and a max supply of 231,573.
+Sushiswap is the most active trading market.

 # CREAM